 If you're over 50, it's quite likely you know of someone who's had frozen shoulder – and that’s because, according to a survey,* 72% of patients are over the age of 50.

-Frozen shoulder syndrome, or adhesive capsulitis as it’s medically termed, occurs when ligaments around the shoulder joint swell and stiffen to such an extent that normal healing doesn't take place.
+Frozen shoulder syndrome occurs when ligaments around the shoulder joint swell and stiffen to such an extent that normal healing doesn't take place.
 This makes it difficult to move the shoulder, making everyday activities such as getting dressed or reaching for a cup from a shelf painful.
 As the condition progresses, the stiffness may continue to the point where range of motion can be severely limited.

 Research has shown that diabetes patients are more than twice as likely to suffer with condition, and other risk factors include recent surgery, having a stroke, overactive or underactive thyroid and heart disease.